 The most recent U.S. export data for American ginseng are available below:

 Good Stewardship Harvest Brochures for Wild American Ginseng

-The Good Stewardship Harvesting of Wild American ginseng brochures were developed in conjunction with the American Herbal Products Association (AHPA), the FWS, State ginseng coordinators, the board of United Plant Savers (UpS), and the board of the Roots of Appalachia Growers Association (RAGA) for the Ohio brochure.
+The Good Stewardship Harvesting of Wild American ginseng brochures were developed with the American Herbal Products Association (AHPA), the FWS, State ginseng coordinators, the board of United Plant Savers (UpS), and the board of the Roots of Appalachia Growers Association (RAGA) for the Ohio brochure.

 There are 19 State-specific brochures, one for each State approved by the FWS for the export of wild American ginseng.
 By following the guidelines presented in the brochures, collectors will help ensure a sustainable future of wild American ginseng.
 The brochures also provide information on current State and Federal regulations that apply to harvesters and buyers of wild American ginseng, and contact information for each State regulatory office.
 All 19 brochures are available for download at AHPA Website.